domfarolino/algorithms/src/datastructures/BST/README.md

 ### `void BST<T>::clearHelper(T elem, TreeNode<T> *root);`

 This is a basic DFS algorithm to completely delete a tree.
-The idea is we can only delete a node once both its left and right subtrees are completely deleted, and since the tree structure is defined recursively, our algorithm can recurse downwards, re-visiting a node once both of its subtrees are cleared and it's time to delete the local root.
+The idea is we can only delete a node once both its left and right subtrees are completely deleted.
+Since the tree structure is defined recursively, our algorithm can recurse downwards, re-visiting a node once both of its subtrees are cleared and it's time to delete the local root.
 The internal `_size` variable should decrement every time a node is deleted.